 Todoist doesn't know what a GCSE marking window is.
 Trello has never heard of INSET days.
 Asana can't tell you whether your deadline falls in school time or half-term.
-Teacher Task Manager is a to do list app built around how teachers actually work.
+Teacher Task Manager is a to-do list app built around the way teachers work.

 Free plan available · Works offline · iOS, Android & desktop

-The result is a task manager that actually reduces your mental load, rather than creating a new system you need to maintain.
+The result is a task manager that takes work off your plate, rather than becoming another system to maintain.

 Different days call for different views.
-Switch between them instantly — no reconfiguration needed.
+Switch between them in a tap, with nothing to set up.

-Every feature is shaped around what teachers actually need — not what a generic to do app assumes you need.
+Every feature is shaped around what teachers need, not what a generic to-do app assumes you need.

 Type how you think.
 "CPD reflection due Monday, medium priority" creates a fully tagged task in one step.
 Teacher keywords are handled without AI credits.